 By integrating automation and AI into your network monitoring dashboard, you can optimize workflows, gain intelligent insights, and proactively manage your network infrastructure.
 In the next section, we will explore the importance of ensuring security and privacy in your network monitoring dashboard.

-Section 10: Ensuring Security and Privacy
+Section 11: Ensuring Security and Privacy in Your Network Monitoring Dashboard

-Section 10: Ensuring Security and Privacy
+Section 11: Ensuring Security and Privacy in Your Network Monitoring Dashboard

 Security and privacy are paramount considerations when building a network monitoring dashboard.